cppservergit/cppserver-docs/tech-overview.md

 	return sfd;
 }
 ```
+__Note__: protection against SIGPIPE is also incorporated in the signal handler, which is very important for TCP/IP socket servers.

-To achieve RAII, core C++ guidelines must be followed, but also important, OS signals must be properly intercepted too, CPPServer uses Linux-specific APIs for this, and the resulting Signal FD (file descriptor) is incorporated into the _objects of interest_ of EPOLL, this way we can be notified by EPOLL events when a STOP/KILL signal was sent to the process.
+To achieve RAII, core C++ guidelines must be followed, but also important, OS signals must be properly intercepted too, CPPServer uses Linux-specific APIs for this (function shown above), and the resulting Signal FD (file descriptor) is incorporated into the _objects of interest_ of EPOLL, this way we can be notified by EPOLL events when a STOP signal was sent to the process.

 ```
 	epoll_event event_signal;